 The State will assure compliance with the following sections of the law in the State/EPA Operating Agreement, of which this document is a part.
-All projects listed in Attachment III and IIIA that will receive AS will comply with all federal requirements.
 In addition, the State has developed specific proposals for implementation of those assurances in the rules promulgated by the Montana Department of Environmental Quality (DEQ) and the Montana Department of Natural Resources and Conservation (DNRC).